Valeri Klementiev

 Valeri Klementiev (5 August 1946 – 7 April 1971) was a Russian speedway rider.
 He represented the Soviet Union.

 Speedway career

 Klementiev became a European Champion, after winning the gold medal at the 1969 European Final.
 He also reached the final of the Speedway World Championship in the 1969 Individual Speedway World Championship.

 Klemetiev won the silver medal at the Soviet Union championship in 1969 and also won the European final in 1969.
 He qualified for the European final and then the world final as part of the 1970 Individual Speedway World Championship.

-He was killed at a young age during a race on 7 April 1971 in Russia.
+Klementiev was killed at a young age during a race on 7 April 1971 in Russia.